We make clothes for movers & makers. Re-imagined classics for people who get things done.

-Brent Dehlsen comes from a family that has been pioneering the renewable energy industry for over 30 years.
+Brent comes from a family that has been pioneering the renewable energy industry for over 30 years.
 He began his career climbing wind turbines and spending his days hundreds of feet off the ground turning wrenches and struggling with harnesses.
-He found it tough to find clothing that could adapt to the variable and intense conditions out in the field.

-Brent’s career was crafted from the progressive approach and rugged demands of the wind energy industry and was honed into a co-founding a successful wind energy company.
-While serving as COO of the wind energy company, Brent found himself once again dissatisfied with the everyday gear available to outfit the “techs”.
-He visualized something they could wear both on and off the job.
-He wanted specific design tweaks like added stretch to canvas and rearranged pockets and seams so they would fit better under a safety harness.
+Years later as COO of a successful wind energy company, he found it challenging to outfit the “techs” in clothing that could adapt to the variable and intense conditions in the field.
+He visualized something they could wear both on and off the job and wanted specific design tweaks like added stretch to canvas and rearranged pockets and seams so they would fit better under a safety harness.

 Brita (left in picture) grew up with her sister Dagny (on right) spending more time building forts outside than playing with dolls.
 Not necessarily tomboys, Brita and Dagny were never idle and valued creativity, self-sufficiency and problem solving.
 Throughout her years as a student in middle and high school, Brita spent most of her free time sewing and creating her own clothing.
 At the time she didn’t know it, but she was a Purnell girl at heart.

 In 2012, Brent and Brita met over coffee at a local Santa Barbara café and the idea for Purnell, a line of modern workwear for the new work/life needs of this -- and future generations to come -- was born.
 When the brand started to gain traction in local outdoor shops throughout the U.S., it was clear that more forces were needed to bring Purnell into the main.

 Dagny Dehlsen, Vice President Sales & Operations